magnushirst/Elgato-Stream-Deck-Gaming-Macros/README.md

 # The project goals

-Provide a list of macros and programs to make life easier
+Provide a list of macros and programs to make gaming and every day use a little easier

 Possible macros:

 ![alt](icons/game-volume-increase.png) Increae volume of currect game (or any application)